shaurya-148/MPU6050-shaurya/content/assignments/light-shield/assembly.md

 You need:

+- Bare Lightshield PCB
-- 11 LEDs (with colors of your choice)
+- 11 LEDs of various colors
-- 11 560-1k resistors (to select brightness of your choice)
+- 11 1k resistors

+After you have successfully soldered the above, check in with an IA to get:

 - Pin headers
 - 1 Microphone and accompanying module